bootlin/lavabo/README.md

 for different kernels to our LAVA lab in order to know if everything is working on the boards in our lab.

-However, we sometime need to have direct access to the board when work on the kernel is in progress.
-We do not want to put the board physically outside of the lab each time we want to work on it.
+However, we sometime need to have direct access to the boards when work on the kernel is in progress.
+We do not want to put the boards physically outside of the lab each time we want to work on it.
 This means we want to be able to remotely power it on or off, get its serial connection and send files to it.

 As we want to work on the board without being interrupted by LAVA, we also have to virtually put the board outside of our lab.